Fieldwire/fieldwire_api_docs/source/includes/_bubbles.md

 --------- | -----------
 Project ID | The ID of the bubble's project
 Task ID | The ID of the bubble's task
-Bubble ID | The ID of the bubble to retrieve

 ## Update Bubble